 Her poems have been widely published in magazines including Poetry Review, Poetry News, The North, Magma, Mslexia, The Rialto, Strix, Coast to Coast to Coast and Butcher’s Dog and she has twice been a winner in the Poetry Business Book and Pamphlet Competition.
-She has two pamphlets, Unscheduled Halt (2004) and Skylight (2009) and two collections, A Guided Tour of the Ice House (2011) and The Stonegate Devil (October, 2015) with Smith/Doorstop, The Peregrine Falcons of York Minster (2020) with Valley Press and Sodium 136 (2019) with Calder Valley.
+She has two pamphlets, Unscheduled Halt (2004) and Skylight (2009) and three collections, A Guided Tour of the Ice House (2011), The Stonegate Devil (2015) and Blast Off (2017) with Smith/Doorstop, The Peregrine Falcons of York Minster (2020) with Valley Press and Sodium 136 (2019) with Calder Valley.

 Individual poems have won a number of first prizes, including the 2022 Caterpillar Prize.
-Carole is a past winner of The Bridport, the Yorkshire Open, Torbay and the Bronte Society Literary Prize.
+Carole is a past winner of The Bridport, the Yorkshire Open, Torbay, Poetry Space and the Bronte Society Literary Prize.
 In 2019 she was awarded the Hamish Canham Prize by the Poetry Society.
-She has been placed in the following competitions: Hippocrates, Keats Shelley, Torriano, Manchester Cathedral, Elmet, Ilkley, Barnet, Northampton, Mslexia, Big Issue in the North, Grey Hen, Poetry on the Lake, Plough, Housman Society, Whiteadder Press, Staple, BT Stay in Touch, Guardian Text Message Poems, Ware, New Forest, Lancaster Litfest, Arvon, Thomas Hardy Society, Manchester Writing for Children Award.
+She has been placed in the following competitions: Hippocrates (third prize, 2022), Keats Shelley, Torriano, Manchester Cathedral, Elmet, Ilkley, Barnet, Northampton, Mslexia, Big Issue in the North, Grey Hen, Poetry on the Lake, Plough, Housman Society, Whiteadder Press, Staple, BT Stay in Touch, Guardian Text Message Poems, Ware, New Forest, Lancaster Litfest, Arvon, Thomas Hardy Society, Manchester Writing for Children Award.

 Carole was an Arvon/Jerwood mentee in 2010.
 She has performed at the Aldeburgh Poetry Festival and run workshops at Aldeburgh and at the Bridlington and York Poetry Festivals.
 In 2020 she performed her children’s poems at the Imagine Festival at the Royal Festival Hall and in July 2022 is appearing at the Little Lindi Festival in Northumberland.

 She has degrees from the Universities of Reading, London and York and an MPhil in Writing from Glamorgan.
-For many years an English teacher in her home town of York, she moved on to teach Creative Writing at York University’s Centre for Lifelong Learning.
+For many years an English teacher in her home town of York, she taught Creative Writing at York University’s Centre for Lifelong Learning for fifteen years.